Center «Res Publica»

 As a part of our center’s experimental activities we have also worked on devising a model of a public ‘republican’ register of Russian.
 The classical model of republican liberty is often employed on a microlevel, from homeowner associations to municipal authorities.
 Firstly, at this level there are no barriers for active representatives of this small group to meet in person to solve problems.
 Secondly, when people unite over “common things”, be it a struggle against invasive housing construction or working on beautification of a common yard, they often implement republican models, even if unconsciously.

 Research shows that contemporary Russian society almost entirely lacks an emotionally neutral but interested and polite “public” register, usually employed in discussions of important issues in parliaments.
 Discussions among civil society groups in Russia are usually quick to deteriorate into an intensively-personal register of online social networks, or into the language of official cliches that belong in documents.
-The results of this study were published in a book edited by Nikolai Vakhtin and Boris Firsov, The Public Muteness Syndrom: the History and Modern Practices of Public Debates in Russia (НЛО, 2017), especially in articles by Boris Gladarev, Oleg Kharkhordin and Dmitry Kalugin.
+The results of this study were published in a book edited by Nikolai Vakhtin and Boris Firsov, Public Debate in Russia: Matters of (Dis)order, Edinburgh University Press, 2016, especially in articles by Boris Gladarev, Oleg Kharkhordin and Dmitry Kalugin.

 A logical continuation of this work would be devising a code of public dialogue and education in methods of such public non-violent and non-insulting discussion of common problems.
 The task would be to create a Russian counterpart to what is called Robert’s Rules of Order in America or Rules of Parliamentary Procedure in the UK, but grounded to the rules of discussion in such groups as a gardening cooperative, municipality or gathering of a civil society organization.
 Merely translating western codes of public discussion will not work.
 For example, Robert’s Rules of Order were translated into Russian twice in the early 90s.
 However, they did not take root here because of being inadequate fits for the Russian debate and discussion practices.
 Luckily, there is a set of rules of holding discussions that were devised in 1906 by Sergey Muromtsev, Chairman of the First State Duma, and Moisey Ostrogorsky, a specialist in sciences politiques, and a Sciences Po alumnus.
 They were later perfected by V.Maklakov over the course of work in the Duma up until 1917 (even the Bolsheviks and the Mensheviks sometimes resorted to using these rules in discussions at the revolutionary Petrograd Soviet).
 Adapted to the needs of the XXIst century, such a code of rules could be of service to civil society.
 WIthout such a code, civil society groups often experience problems when trying to quickly and effectively draft a collective position on what to achieve and how to achieve it.